TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/functions/markstograde.md

 E.g., A grade set has the following grades and values: A = 100 B = 75 C = 50 When calculating the formula, if a result of 75 is found, then a B is returned in the outcome cell.

-If a value of 50 is found, then a C is returned and so on.
+If a value of 50 is found, then a C is returned.

 ## Returns